 Turmeric

 Turmeric has been used for many centuries in Ayurvedic medicine (traditional medicine of India) for a variety of ailments.
 It is well-studied for its anti-inflammatory and anti-cancer properties.
-In integrative medicine, in addition to use in cancer, it is used for joint pain and other inflammatory conditions.
+In integrative medicine, in addition to cancer prevention and treatment, it is used for joint pain and other inflammatory conditions.
 Most research has focused around curcumin, which is one of the biologically active constituents of the turmeric root.
 Even though curcumin has been well-studied and many health benefits well-established, there are other curcuminoids and other components of turmeric that are also medicinal.

 Cancer Research

-There are several studies that support the anti-cancer properties of turmeric / curcumin, including beneficial effects on colon, breast and pancreatic cancers.
-Other studies that show that curcumin can improve response to chemotherapy and radiation (called chemosensitization, or radiosensitization).
+There are several studies that support the anti-cancer properties of turmeric / curcumin, including beneficial effects on colon, breast, and pancreatic cancers.
+Other studies show that curcumin can improve response to chemotherapy and radiation (called chemo sensitization or radio sensitization).

 Supplement - Drug Interactions